dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ![Workflow Management Tool](WorkflowManagement.png)

-The workflow management editor allow administrators to create, design, modify, and manage workflow(s) within Fusion CAC.
+The Workflow Management tool allows Administrators to create, design, modify, and manage workflow(s) within Fusion CAC.

 The purpose of a workflow is to systematically organize and streamline the patient chart activities for proper completion.
 Workflows are designed to improve efficiency, productivity, and collaboration between the various user roles by defining the sequence of steps, assigning responsibilities, and establishing the flow of information between different individuals or departments involved in the process.
 They ensure that tasks are completed in a structured and efficient manner, enabling organizations to achieve their goals more effectively.

 ## Worklists